Mausy5043/python-nut3/README.md

 Later overhauled by rshipp with Python3 modifications by hordurk, george2 and mezz64.
 Others will have contributed along the way.
 I was not able to reliably find their names.

-Further updates in this fork are by me (Mausy5043) and based/inspired on prior work from timurlenk07, StSAV012, rshipp & Rojer-X86
+Further updates in this fork are by me (Mausy5043) based/inspired on prior work from timurlenk07, StSAV012, rshipp & Rojer-X86

 ## License